Pan and Luna

 By turning round the bowl!
 So night can fuse

 Earth with her all-comprising sky.
-No less,

 Light, the least spark, shows air and emptiness.